Anablep 的钱币相册

 Rimmed with concentric rings of blue and orange, this New Orleans Morgan dollar exhibits a clean cheek and lacks distracting contact marks on all fields.

 The 1883-S Morgan dollar is an issue that is usually well struck and high quality.
 However, the coins picked up many bag marks and abrasions due to years of improper storage in bags at the Treasury Department.
 Due to these abrasions, examples of this date are quite rare in the higher levels of mint state.
-This nearly uncirculated San Francisco minted dollar displays tremendous luster, especially on the reverse, where a bright cartwheel flashes around almost full eagle breast feathers.
-The obverse possesses a ring of orange toning around the devices.
+This uncirculated San Francisco minted dollar displays tremendous luster, especially on the reverse, where a bright cartwheel flashes around full eagle breast feathers.
+The obverse possesses a subtle ring of orange toning around the devices.

 Richly toned a pretty lavender-grey with stunning rainbow tints featured along the obverse rim and similar coloration more prevalent on the reverse of this New Orleans issue preserved in gorgeous premium gem condition.